bobbingwide/genesis-bw/README.md

 ## Change Log
 # 0.1.0
+* Changed: Only run code in response to after_setup_theme priority 11. #6
+* Tested: With WordPress 6.7.1 and WordPress Multisite
+* Tested: With PHP 8.3

+# 0.1.0
 * Changed: Don't attempt to load a child theme text domain #6
 * Tested: With WordPress 6.7-beta3 and WordPress Multisite